MozartHetfield/Halite-2018/README.md

                                                         Halite-2018

 The famous Halite game featuring a world of space ships that are trying to colonize the whole universe.
-There are 3 stages of the project:
+There are 3 stages of the project which are described in each other's readme file.